roman-milk/roman-milk.github.io/hot-wifey-cheats-with-bar-stud.md

+===

- ****** Hot Wifey Cheats with Bar Stud ****** byNonStopFunGuy© "Ok, good."
+"Ok, good."
 I winked at him, and realized I was winking way too much tonight.
 But he seemed to approve.
 With my hand on his knee still, I turned to look into his eyes when I spoke.
 "So, you know all about a married girl's needs, huh."

  He winked back, and I felt his thighs part a little.
 I don't know if it was an invitation, but I took it.
 I slid my hand from his knee into the gap he'd created between his legs, my fingertips and long fingernails tracing light circles inside his knees, and just onto his thighs next to them.
 As he felt my fingers there, he leaned into my face, almost nose to nose.
 "Oh, I know all about the needs of a young, gorgeous married girl, stuck at home for many nights by herself.